 Why Most Businesses Don’t Use an ACH API

-But many organizations consider this path because they know they need to automate manual mass payment processes as their supplier payment volumes grow and to help rid themselves of fraud-prone check processes and they simply do not know of a better option.
-Creating an ACH API integration with your bank to transfer payment instructions can help shift US bank payments to electronic methods and save some time, but there are many key steps along the supplier payment process that will still require significant manual effort and leave your AP department exposed to fraud and compliance risk.
+Many organizations consider this path because they know they need to automate manual mass payment processes as their supplier payment volumes grow and to help rid themselves of fraud-prone check processes.
+Creating ACH API integration with your bank to transfer payment instructions can help shift US bank payments to electronic methods and save some time, but there are many key steps along the supplier payment process that will still require significant manual effort and leave your AP department exposed to fraud and compliance risk.

 The most basic requirement is creating a mechanism to manage their supplier company information.
 Many companies simply assume that the bank payment data they already have (contact information, addresses, names, etc.) is accurate and that information is then used to execute payments.
 This data is almost never perfectly accurate, however.
 Industry benchmarks indicate that, in most companies, only about 80% of record data is accurate.
 And that’s the accepted benchmark.
 Poor supplier payments data leads to payment errors, which cost the AP department bank fees and time while leading to frustrated suppliers.